triton-inference-server/server/docs/faq.rst

 ------------------------------------------------------------------------

-We provide C++ and Python client libraries to make it easy for users to write client applications that communicate with TRTIS.
+We provide C++ and Python client libraries to make it easy for users to write client applications that communicate with Triton Inference Server.
 We chose those languages because they were likely to be popular and performant in the ML inference space, but in the future we can possibly add another language if there is a need.

 We provide the GRPC API as a way to generate your own client library for a large number of languages.
 By following the official GRPC